 Section 5.8 -Approval.
 At Board Meetings and General Business Meetings a 2/3 majority of voting members who are present at the meeting shall be required to pass any issue.
 Any Member in good standing can be present at any meeting and shall be encouraged to voice suggestions or opinions on any matter.

-- Board Meetings shall include subject matter and voting of issues, such as Annual Budget (and non-budgeted expenditures), Policies, Bylaws proposals, National representation (i.e., convention), Nominations, Violations, Grievances, Member Dues, and TEAM Fees
+- Board Meetings shall include subject matter and voting of issues, such as Annual Budget (and non-budgeted expenditures), Policies, Bylaws proposals, National Representation (i.e., Convention or Clinics), Nominations, Violations, Grievances, Member Dues, and TEAM Fees

-- Annual Meetings shall include approval of Bylaws and their amendments and Officer Elections.
+- Annual Meetings shall include approval of Bylaws and their amendments and Board Member Elections.

 Section 5.9-USMS National Convention.
 Voting delegates to the USMS National Convention shall be appointed by the Board to represent COMSA.
 Appointed delegates may be reimbursed as representatives of COMSA in part or in whole by approval of the Board.
 COMSA encourages other interested persons to attend the USMS National Convention at their own expense.